DataCurationNetwork/data-primers/Audiovisual Data Curation Primer/AV-data-curation-primer.md

   2. The ability for an institution or organization to undertake this workflow depends on the amount of audiovisual data they have coming down the pipeline and if they have the capacity, storage space, and budget to support this method.
 The best practice is to have higher quality preservation copies as well as access copies, but if that is not possible then do your best to balance preservation and access.

   3.  <span class="mark">We recommend making a compressed video file available in a common, widely used format.
 If you intend to support large amounts of audiovisual data, you may want to explore installing an in-page player for your repository, such as Kaltura, as patrons may expect to be able to preview the files in the repository before they download them.
-Installing or developing a video player can be costly.</span>
+Installing or developing a video player can be costly.

 - Compression